kernelcurry/kernelcurry-site/kernelcurry.com/content/blog/benchmark-analysis-of-php-array-loops/index.md

 ---
 title: 'Benchmark Analysis Of PHP Array Loops'
-description: 'I decided to take 5 different methods and use xhprof to collect runtime data.
+abstract: 'I decided to take 5 different methods and use xhprof to collect runtime data.
 Then, I analyzed these results to determine the best method(s).'
 date: '2013-12-05T00:00:00.000Z'
 draft: false
 image: "main.jpg"